 Starting in the late 1940s they were the target of a general boycott called by the DePorres Club, a central group in Omaha’s civil rights movement.
 The group targeted the railroad for its segregation practices and poor service to the Near North Side neighborhood.
 African Americans were also segregated to sitting in the back of streetcars throughout the entire existence of the service.

-There Was Labor Strife
+There Were Labor Problems

 There was a lot of labor strife between the streetcar company owners and the workers who ran the services and kept the cars running.